Creative-Ataraxia/Resume/README.md

 ## Education

-Bachelor of Economics, University of Maryland, Baltimore County
+Bachelor in Economics, University of Maryland Baltimore County, 2009

 ## Languages